A stay at The Pig near Bath

-It is always nice to be greeted on arriving at a hotel by someone saying enthusiastically: ‘You’re just in time for lunch!’ and even better when you are promptly whisked off to sit in the sun with a large G&T while you dither happily over a mouth-watering menu.
+My arrival at The Pig near Bath was one of the most welcoming I’ve had in any hotel.
+The moment I arrived I was greeted by someone saying enthusiastically: ‘You’re just in time for lunch!’ and was promptly whisked off to sit in the sun with a large G&T to look at the mouth-watering lunch menu.

 The Pig hotels are rapidly becoming a phenomenon: people are starting to collect them, in the way that once you’ve been to one, you instantly want to go and bag the other ones too.

-Founded by Robin and Judy Hutson, the husband and wife team behind the very successful Hotel du Vin chain – Robin also previously worked at the lovely Chewton Glen, and also owns the acclaimed Lime Wood hotel in Hampshire – there are now four Pigs.
+Founded by Robin and Judy Hutson, the husband and wife team behind the very successful Hotel du Vin chain – Robin also previously worked at the lovely Chewton Glen, and also owns the acclaimed Lime Wood hotel in Hampshire – there are now eight Pigs in the group.

-The Pig near Bath is nine miles outside the spa town, in the 200-year old, Grade II-listed Hunstrete Hall, once part of the now-collapsed Von Essen hotel chain.
+The Pig near Bath is nine miles outside the spa town, in the 200-year old, Grade II-listed Hunstrete Hall.
 It is hard to write about the Pig without sounding too fulsome, but the Hutsons have succeeded into creating a lovely, relaxing, informal and cosy atmosphere which made you instantly want to move in for at least a month.

 From the outside it resembles those houses featured in Jane Austen adaptations – which are supposed to show that someone has fallen on hard times but still have enough room for an extended family, visitors and all their servants – and on the inside it is all ‘shabby-chic’, with unvarnished floorboards, squashy sofas, roaring fires and cosy corners in which to while away the hours with a book or a glass of homemade blackberry gin.